clbenoit/RNfuzzyApp/README.md

 RNFuzzyApp is an application to analyse aligned RNA-seq data and do fuzzy clustering.</br>
 </br>

-- First proceed to a quality control, an alignment and a count (FeatureCounts for example).</br>
+- First proceed to a quality control, an alignment and a count (FeatureCounts for example).
+Input table is geneIDS as rows and conditions/covariates as columns. </br>

+<b> Installation </b>
+---

+- Installation requiere running <b> runApp('path/rna-seq-analysis-app-master-App/App') </b> in R and all requiered packages will automatically install. </br>
-- Upload a count csv or tsv table where the first column is composed of genes' names.
+- Upload a count csv or tsv table where the first column is composed of genes' names (can be Symbols, EnsembleIds, FlybaseIDs, ...). </br>
+- Example tables are available in test_data/.</br>
-- Mfuzz soft clustering asks for a mean table if you have replicates.
+- Mfuzz soft clustering asks for a  table of same above composition but mean only if you have replicates.

 <b>PART Ia : Upload data and visualization</b>
 ---

-- Upload your data as described above </br>
+- Upload your data as described above, assign your groups </br>
 - Visualize the data across :</br>
     - result table</br>
     - Count distribution (bar plot)</br>